 Oh, how time flies…summer is gone and fall is upon us.
 With the bold colors, fun holidays, and excitement of back to school, fall is the perfect time of year to draw inspiration in your writing.
 Being outdoors and savoring nature are sure to get your creative juices flowing!

 In these prompts, you’re encouraged immerse yourself in the season by taking notice of your surroundings and all of the exciting changes.
 You can still fire up your writing if you’re not an autumn fan by comparing and contrasting fall with your favorite season.
-You’re sure to come to appreciate aspects of the season that you had previously overlooked!

 Take your writing outside with one or all of these exciting journal topics and explore the wonders of the change of seasons!